RosettaCommons/documentation/internal_documentation/GeneralizedKIC.md

 ...
 </MOVERS>
 ```
 The **closure_attempts** parameter sets the number of times the algorithm will try to close the loop.
 A setting of **0** means that it will keep trying indefinitely.
 The **stop_when_solution_found** option determines whether a successful closure that passes filters means that the algorithm should accept what it has found and finish, or keep going until it has done as many attempts as specified by **closure_attempts**, at which point a solution would be chosen by the selector.
 (Note that, because a single attempt returns up to 16 closure solutions, the selector will be applied _even_ if **stop_when_solution_found** is set to true).
 The **selector** flag is mandatory, and specifies the way in which a solution is chosen from among the successful solutions.
 The **selector_scorefunction** flag allows a separate scorefunction to be used by those selectors that select based on energy or score; this is recommended since score terms based on side-chain packing may produce poor results, since the GeneralizedKIC algorithm does not call the packer.
 Some selectors also take a temperature value, set by the **selector_kbt** option.
-See the [[GeneralizedKIC Selector|GeneralizedKICselector]] documentation for more details.

-In some cases, the GeneralizedKIC mover will find no solution.
+See the [[GeneralizedKIC selector|GeneralizedKICselector]] documentation for more details.<br>In some cases, the GeneralizedKIC mover will find no solution.
 This could be because no solution exists (_e.g._ if the loop is too short for the endpoint separation, or if there is geometry blocking any path between the endpoints), because the sampling method used was too restrictive, or because too few attempts were made.
 If this happens, the pose is left unaltered.
 If the loop geometry is open, it is useful to have a means of aborting the trajectory in this case.
 A [[ContingentFilter|Filters-RosettaScripts#ContingentFilter]] can be used for this purpose.
 The ContingentFilter is a specialized filter that has its value set by a mover.
 GeneralizedKIC can set the value of a ContingentFilter, specified using the **contingent_filter** flag, to true or false depending on whether the closure was successful or unsuccessful.
 Subsequent application of the filter can then abort trajectories involving unsuccessful loop closure.

 4. Define a series of residues for the GeneralizedKIC closure problem.
 This must be an unbranched chain of residues with continuous covalent linkages, listed in order from one end of the chain to the other.
 When the GeneralizedKIC::apply() function is called, a continuous chain of atoms running through the selected residues is automatically chosen.
 Residues are specified with **AddResidue** tags within a **GeneralizedKIC** block.
 Pivot points must also be indicated explicitly, using the **SetPivots** tag.
 Pivots are atoms in the chain of atoms to be closed that are flanked by bonds whose dihedral values will be solved for analytically by the closure algorithm in order to close the loop.
 Currently, due to hard-coded assumptions in the kinematic closure numerical library, the first pivot must be the second atom in the chain to be closed, and the last pivot must be the second-to-last atom in the chain to be closed.
-This restriction will be eliminated in a future version of GeneralizedKIC.

-Optionally, additional "tail" residues can also be listed.
+This restriction will be eliminated in a future version of GeneralizedKIC.<br>Optionally, additional "tail" residues can also be listed.
 These are residues that are either connected directly to the loop to be closed, or connected indirectly to this loop through other tail residues, and which move with the loop to be closed.
 The **AddTailResidue** tag can be used to specify these.
 Order is not important for the **AddTailResidue** flag.
 ```
 <MOVERS>
 ...